 In early 2003, a group of art dealers, artists and curators initiated the idea of Wynwood Art Walk based on the idea of a similar project, Art Night, that Mark Coetzee had started in his home town, Cape Town, South Africa.
-The founding Members at the first meeting in the Rocket Projects media room, were Brook Dorsch of Dorsch Gallery, Weston Charles, Cooper and Elizabeth Withstandley of Locust Projects, Mark Coetzee of the Rubell Collection, Nick Cindric of Rocket Projects, Bernice Steinbaum of Bernice Steinbaum Gallery and Marina Kessler of Marina Kessler Gallery.
-It was a noble idea, one to bring in art lovers and collectors alike, to the not so popular Wynwood area that was buzzing behind closed doors during the day and dark at night.
-The monthly event was to open the doors, literally, and to opportunity.
+The founding Members at the first meeting in the Rocket Projects media room were Brook Dorsch of Dorsch Gallery, Weston Charles, Cooper and Elizabeth Withstandley of Locust Projects, Mark Coetzee of the Rubell Collection, Nick Cindric of Rocket Projects, Bernice Steinbaum of Bernice Steinbaum Gallery and Marina Kessler of Marina Kessler Gallery.
+It was a noble idea, to bring in art lovers and collectors alike, to the not so popular Wynwood area that was buzzing with artistic activity behind closed doors.
+The monthly event was to open the doors to the public, literally, as well as to opportunity.

 During those earlier days, galleries served hand poured wine to “guests” to encourage browsing and talk among the art.
 It was one of those perfect Miami events, sharing the streets on warm breezy nights with other art lovers, though I remember being fearful that it’s lack of popularity would cause the gallery owners to toss in the towel and it would be over before it began.
 As it turns out, they did not, and it was fantastic for quite a long time.